 The Company fulfils its site restoration obligations as required.
 Management will continue to assess its site restoration obligations as future exploration activity is undertaken.
-At September 30, 2020 and December 31, 2019, the estimated costs for exploration and evaluation rehabilitation were \$48,400.
+At December 31, 2020 and December 31, 2019, the estimated costs for exploration and evaluation rehabilitation were \$48,400.
 Discounted present value was not calculated due to the expected short-term nature of the obligation.

-During the nine month period ended September 30th 2020, the Company completed the sale of a perpetual 3% net smelter royalty on the Santana property for a gross cash payment of \$5,000,000.
+During the year ended December 31, 2020, the Company completed the sale of a perpetual 3% net smelter royalty on the Santana property for a gross cash payment of \$5,000,000.